dotnet/runtime/src/tools/linker/docs/error-codes.md

 #### `IL2040`: Could not find embedded resource 'resource' to remove in assembly 'assembly'.

 - The resource name in a substitution file could not be found in the specified assembly.
 Ensure that the resource name matches the name of an embedded resource in the assembly.

+#### `IL2041`: DynamicallyAccessedMembersAttribute is specified on method 'method'.
+The DynamicallyAccessedMembersAttribute is only allowed on method parameters, return value or generic parameters.

+- Method 'method' has the DynamicallyAccessedMembersAttribute directly on the method itself.
+This is only allowed for instance methods on System.Type and similar classes.
+Usually this means the attribute should be placed on the return value of the method (or one of its parameters).